-- Any incidents are communicated to the relevant member of staff and if necessary (dependent on severity) recorded in the behaviour, bullying or racism log.
+- Any incidents are communicated to the relevant member of staff and if necessary (dependent on severity) recorded on CPOMS, our safeguarding, wellbeing and pastoral care monitoring system.

-- All child protection issues are reported to the available safeguarding officer (Mrs Leganski).
+- All child protection issues are reported to the Designated Safeguarding Lead (Mrs Capper).

 - A clear behaviour policy which is adhered to by all staff (Please refer to copy on school website).

 - Difficulties surrounding your child’s behaviour is a symptom of something else and can be linked to emotional upset or medical issues.
 The class teacher may also organise a home/school link book, enabling the school and you to contribute comments; this two way process has proved to be highly effective, particularly if a child’s behaviour is challenging either at school or home, or in both settings.
 Your child may be observed in the classroom by the ANL/SENDCo or the Social Emotional support service if deemed helpful in understanding the nature of the difficulty

 - Targets to help your child with self-regulation will be put into place to support your child with coping strategies (parents and pupils are involved in this process).
 All staff in contact with the child will have an understanding of the process.

 - We take every possible step to avoid an exclusion.
 However, if it is felt that your child’s behaviour may cause harm to themselves or others then you will be informed and asked to collect your child from school.

 - As part of our commitment towards supporting children’s social and emotional well-being, we monitor children’s attendance at school.
 If concerns arise regarding your child’s attendance, you will be notified by the Administrator.
 If attendance does not improve, the Educational Welfare Officer and Early Help Support will become involved, which may lead to further action.